chesslab/chess-server/docs/restart.md

 ### Restart a game [With hash]

-Assuming that a game was started and has the following hash: `"hash": "0151f4d3af859a6aa14abd3e0ee57f2a"`, restartign it could be done like so:
+Assuming that a game was started and has the following hash: `"hash": "0151f4d3af859a6aa14abd3e0ee57f2a"`, restarting it could be done like so:

 ```js
 ws.send('/restart {"hash":"0151f4d3af859a6aa14abd3e0ee57f2a"}');